tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ## Cloning the repository

-Create a folder for the repository to get cloned into.
-This is the folder we'll be working out of, so pick somewhere convenient.
+Choose or create a directory for the repository to get cloned into, such as your Desktop.
+This is the directory we'll be working out of, so pick somewhere convenient.

-Using a CLI, run the following command in the directory you just made: `git clone --recursive https://github.com/tiltedphoques/TiltedOnline.git`
+Using a CLI, run the following command in the directory from the previous step: `git clone --recursive https://github.com/tiltedphoques/TiltedOnline.git`

-Once the command has finished executing, you should have a copy of this repository named `TiltedOnline` inside your project folder.
+Once the command has finished executing, you should have a copy of this repository named `TiltedOnline` inside your project directory.

 ## Setting up the environment